Brand touchpoints are everywhere.

 It’s your business card’s layout – and even how it feels in your hand (thick, beautifully textured, or thin and cheap?).
 It’s your letterhead and your invoicing.
 If you hand-write things, how neat is your handwriting?

 Physical products too.
-It’s how you package those products and it’s what your package smells like when it arrives at your client’s home.
+It’s how you package those products for when it arrives at your client’s home.
 For instance – I received some goods in the post once with the seller’s name and email address scribbled on a piece of paper.
-Needless to say, I chucked it in the bin and never bought anything from them again (and I wouldn’t remember who they were in any case).
+Needless to say, I chucked it in the bin and never bought anything from them again – and I wouldn’t remember who they were in any case.
+But I still remember the experience and how that made me feel.

 Or even if you sell food, it’s not just about taste and smell – what does it look like on the plate?
 How does it feel in the mouth?
 And even sound can be involved – does it have a satisfying crunch if it’s crispy, or a delectable slurp like a strand of spaghetti?